Skip to content

 1. Key Existence Check: For each key specified, DiceDB checks if the key exists in the database.

-2. Key Removal: If a key exists, it is removed from the database.
+2. Key Removal: If a key exists, it is removed from the database along with its associated value, regardless of the value’s type.

 3. Count Removal: The command keeps a count of how many keys were successfully removed.